-Additionally, adjustments due to other Federal tax changes should be reported as stated on the Department's website (dor. georgia.gov/income-tax).
+Additionally, adjustments due to Federal tax changes should be reported as stated on the Department's website: https://dor.georgia.gov/taxes/tax-rules-and-policies.

 U.S. obligation income that is subtracted must be reduced by direct and indirect interest expense.
 To arrive at such reduction, the total interest expense is multiplied by a fraction, the numerator of which is the taxpayer's average adjusted basis of the U.S. obligations, and the denominator of which is the average adjusted basis of all assets of the taxpayer.